Sean-G-Han/tp/docs/UserGuide.md

 Deletes the specified person(s) from the address book.

-Format: `deleteclient INDEX [INDEX]...`
+Format: `deleteclient INDEX`

 - Deletes the person(s) at the specified `INDEX`(s).
 - The index refers to the index number shown in the displayed person list.
 - The index **must be a positive integer** 1, 2, 3, …​
-- Multiple indices can be provided, separated by spaces.

 Examples:

 - `list` followed by `deleteclient 2` deletes the 2nd person in the address book.
 - `findclient Betsy` followed by `deleteclient 1` deletes the 1st person in the results of the `findclient` command.

+### Deleting multiple persons : `deleteclientmult`

+Deletes multiple specified persons from the address book.

+Format: `deleteclientmult INDEX [INDEX]...`

+- Deletes the persons at the specified `INDEX`(s).
+- The index refers to the index number shown in the displayed person list.
+- The index **must be a positive integer** 1, 2, 3, …​
+- Multiple indices can be provided, separated by spaces.

+Examples:

-- `deleteclient 1 2 3` deletes the first three persons in the current list.
+- `deleteclientmult 1 2 3` deletes the first three persons in the current list.
+- `findclient John` followed by `deleteclientmult 1 2` deletes the first two persons in the results of the `findclient` command.

 ### Deleting a policy: `deletepolicy`